mauriciocucco/manager-service/README.md

 # Alegra Challenge

 This project is a challenge for Alegra company.
-It is designed to demonstrate the skills and knowledge required for building efficient and scalable server-side applications using NestJS.
+It is designed to demonstrate the skills and knowledge required for building efficient and scalable server-side applications using Microservices and Node.

 ## Running the Project Locally